50 Great Things to Do in Lockdown

 Stretch and strengthen with yoga

 Do Yoga with Me is offering its high-definition yoga videos for free during the pandemic.
 They have classes ranging from stress-relieving breathing exercises to popular yoga poses to regular flows—no prior experience (or flexibility!) required.
-Your body will thank you for doing yoga!

 Create some quarantine art